fadihamad94/CATrustRegionMethod.jl/README.md

 # CATrustRegionMethod
-This package implements a trust-region method for unconstrained optimization i.e.,
+This package implements a trust-region method for unconstrained optimization:

 $$\min_{x \in \mathbb{R}^n} f(x).$$